joseeubillus/joseeubillus/README.md

 ### 👀 I’m interested in *data science* and *machine learning development* written in Python
 ### 💞️ I’m looking to collaborate on projects in the oil and gas industry

-### If you need more information about me, you can find my resume in my [Notion Resume](https://branched-behavior-4ca.notion.site/Resume-4d1abdad6dae4b9382528bd2ca136458)
 # Some Github Stats...
 ![Github Stats Gutemberg](https://github-readme-stats.vercel.app/api?username=joseeubillus&count_private=true,issues&show_icons=true&show_owner=true&theme=tokyonight)